whollysmoke9232-hue/grace-in-the-margins/src/devotionals/from-it-or-through-it.md

 ---
 title: From It or Through It
+date: 2025-08-02
+author: Ed Wilkins
 layout: default.njk
+tags:
 excerpt: God doesn’t always deliver us from the fire—but He always walks with us through it.
 In the furnace of affliction, we discover not only His power, but His presence.
-tags:
-    - devotionals
-    - faith,
-    - suffering,
-    - deliverance,
-    - Daniel,
-    - spiritual-growth,
-    - trust,
-    - presence-of-God,
-date: 2025-08-02
 ---

 ## From It or Through It